wildbio/NonIDFG_TrailCam_RenamePhotos/README.md

 # NonIDFG_TrailCam_RenamePhotos

-Shiny app for renaming photos from any trail camera (not restricted to Idaho Fish and Game projects)
+This R Shiny app renames trail camera photos from any trail camera (not restricted to Idaho Fish and Game projects).
+The app offers several options for standardized folder/filename structure.